MarvelMoe/js-snake/README.md

-## Yet another implementation of the game Snake
+## Yet another Snake game implementation

 #### An Odin Project challenge to flex some JS, JQuery, ...